Quansight/Quansight-website/apps/labs/posts/sangho-internship-blogpost.md

 ---

 Hey, I'm [Sangho Lee], a master's student from Seoul National University.
-I have participated in the [PyTorch-Ignite](https://pytorch-ignite.ai/) project internship at Quansight Labs working on test code improvements and features for distributed computations.
+I have participated in the [PyTorch-Ignite](https://pytorch-ignite.ai/) project internship at Quansight Labs, working on test code improvements and features for distributed computations.
 The first part of my contributions is improvements to the test code for metric computation in Distributed Data Parallel (DDP) configuration.
 Then I worked on adding the `group` argument to the `all_reduce` and `all_gather` methods in [`ignite.distributed`](https://pytorch.org/ignite/distributed.html) module.

 ## [About PyTorch-Ignite and distributed computations](https://pytorch-ignite.ai/tutorials/advanced/01-collective-communication/)

-PyTorch-Ignite is a high-level library to help with training and evaluating neural networks in PyTorch flexibly and transparently.
+PyTorch-Ignite is a high-level library which helps with training and evaluating neural networks in PyTorch flexibly and transparently.
 By using PyTorch-Ignite, we can get the benefit of less code than pure PyTorch and extensible API for metrics, experiments, and other components.
 In this point of view, PyTorch-Ignite also supports distributed computations with the PyTorch-Ignite distributed module for distributed computations.